AmberGraceSoftware/Dex/docs/Chapter1/State.md

 ![Reactive Coins UI](/TutorialAssets/Chapter1/State/CoinsCountToTen.gif)

-The CoinCounter is now a fully *reactive* Component, as it generates visuals based on the current value of an ***Observable*** object, and reactively updates these visuals whenever that Observable's current value changes.
+The `CoinCounter` is now a fully *reactive* Component, as it generates visuals based on the value of an ***Observable***, and updates these visuals whenever the Observable's value changes!

 ## Mapping Observables